top of page

 Good to the Last Drop

-The 62,421-seat venue features a retractable roof that remains open unless inclement weather or lightning is within the vicinity of the stadium, the temperature drops below 40° F, or wind gusts are greater than 40 miles per hour.
-However, once it’s closed, it is not allowed to be reopened.
-The open roof does provide a natural breeze throughout the sections of the stadium and provides some great vantage points of downtown buildings.
+The 62,421-seat venue features a retractable roof that remains open unless inclement weather or lightning is within the stadium, the temperature drops below 40° F, or wind gusts are greater than 40 miles per hour.
+However, once closed, it cannot be opened during the game.
+The open roof provides a natural breeze throughout sections of the stadium and provides some great vantage points of downtown buildings.

-The streets are packed with fans and nearby Georgia Street is open for pedestrians allowing fans to openly carry alcoholic drinks in a cup; Touchdown Town is just footsteps from the main entrance and provides live music, skills tests for kids, food samples, and more good times.
+The streets are packed with fans, and nearby Georgia Street is open for pedestrians, allowing fans to openly carry alcoholic drinks in a cup.
+Touchdown Town is footsteps from the main entrance and provides live music, skills tests for kids, food samples, and more good times.
 Even if you are not a football fan, there is a lot of excitement to attract fans to the game.

 Food & Beverage 4